andela-joyebanji/UrbanDictionary/README.md

 ###UrbanWord

-A class used to store Detials of an Urban Word.
+A class used to store Details of an Urban Word.
 ```php
     $urbanWord = new Pyjac\UrbanDictionary\UrbanWord("Twale","An exclamation that is used to show respect to another person", "Twale!!!
 The Chairman");